2019 Diagnostics Lab Review

 While this is the inverse of the creeping bentgrass chart above, this graph shows the rise of bermudagrass putting green samples over the past several years due to the industry shift towards these grasses for putting green surfaces as mentioned previously.

 Bermudagrass sample submissions by month follow a very similar path each and every year.
-The problems are fairly well distributed throughout the year with a spikes in the spring and fall.
-In particular, there was a large spike in October of 2018, most likely due to record rainfall and tropical systems in our region during a period when warm-season turfgrass growth is not optimal.
+The problems are fairly well distributed throughout the year with subtle spikes in the spring and fall.

-Just like in 2017, take-all root rot remains at the top of the list.
+Just like in 2018, take-all root rot remains at the top of the list.
 We saw a significant increase in the occurrence of this disease starting in fall of 2015 when weather conditions were abnormally wet and warm for extended periods of time.
 Just like bentgrass diseases, a lot of these can look alike and require a microscope to make an accurate diagnosis.
 Our lab does not test for nematodes, however we will report root-knot nematodes when they are observed in high numbers because the attached females are very easy to see while all other nematodes go down the drain when we wash soil away from the roots for disease diagnosis.
-Finally, the Pythium diseases (blight and root rot) made their way up the list from 2017, again most likely due to the record rainfall in our region.

 The chart above shows when each disease was diagnosed for bermudagrass putting green samples.
 The smallest bars usually indicate only a handful of confirmed cases, whereas the larger bars represent many confirmed cases through that time period.
-While most diseases occur when expected, you can clearly see that sometimes diseases appear unexpectedly due to short-term atypical weather patterns.
-A good example of this would be the sporadic nature of Pythium blight that was most likely tied with wet periods in the regions from where those samples came from.
 Finally, we received a lot of mini-ring samples late summer through early fall with a lot of those diagnoses being made over email and text messages via photos, which are not counted as physical samples as represented above.
 We believe mini ring is more severe under low fertility and it’s likely those affected may have lost more fertility than they realized during the extended rainfall periods prior to symptom development.